wingo/whippet/README.md

 ## To do

- - [ ] Implement a parallel marker for the mark-sweep collector.
+ - [X] Implement a parallel marker for the mark-sweep collector.
- - [ ] Adapt GCBench for multiple mutator threads.
+ - [ ] Adapt all GC implementations to allow multiple mutator threads.
+   Update gcbench.c.
  - [ ] Implement precise non-moving Immix whole-heap collector.
  - [ ] Add evacuation to Immix whole-heap collector.
  - [ ] Add parallelism to Immix stop-the-world phase.